infy-global-hackathon/hackathonRepo/README.md

 # Submission Guidelines

-Participating in the hackathon is as easy as contributing to an open source project on GitHub.
-Exactly so, because you will register your project by creating an issue in this repository, and submit it by creating a pull request.

-Here’s how it works:

-## The Submission Process

 For submitting the project, create a new fork of the hackathon repo, and add your project folder inside `hackathonRepo/submissions/` and add a markdown file that provides project description, issues, team members and any additional materials used in the folder.

 You can refer `submissions/exampleProject` folder for reference.